VouchrApp/vouchr-demo-auth/README.md

 }
 ```

-Now, when constructing the link for the Vouchr create experience, you can add the above token to the urk as `#tkn=<idToken>` to
+Now, when constructing the link for the Vouchr create experience, you can add the above token to the url as `#tkn=<idToken>` to
 grant limited-time access.

 ## Copyright